Quarkyonic equation of state with a momentum dependent interaction and neutron star structure: The model

 \subsection{Pure neutron matter}

-We begin our calculations with a pure neutron model to establish a comparison with the quarkyonic model.
+We begin our calculations with a pure neutron model at zero temperature to establish a comparison with the quarkyonic model.
 First, we need to compute the number density of neutrons, which will be in the form

 where $g_s$ is the degeneracy of the spin and is equal to $2$.
 In the present study we will use the Fermi momentum $k_{F_n}$ of the neutrons as a key variable in the calculations, instead of the neutron number density $n_n$.
 Now, the energy density of neutrons is given by